-Welfare facilities and provision in a workplace is the responsibility of the employer.
+Welfare facilities and provisions in a workplace are the responsibility of the employer.
 First of all, The Factories Act Cap F1 Laws of the Federation of Nigeria 2004 was solely enacted for the protection of the occupational safety and health of Nigerian workers in all occupations.

 1. Toilet facilities.